Let's Hear From You

 Kenan Fishburne (MS 1978) has been appointed to the Florida State Board of Architecture and Interior Design to serve a 3-year term.
 She is the owner of Main Street Design, Inc., in Quincy, FL, a four-member, full-service, licensed interior design firm specializing in both commercial and residential projects for over 20 years.
-She will start in Fall 2012 as a fulltime Associate Professor in the FSU Interior Design Program.
+She is a new full-time Assistant Professor in the FSU Interior Design Program.

 Chase Lackey (BS 2011) has been living in Florence, Italy since graduation and has worked with a travel agency seeing the world!
 "One thing i noticed in Italy is the enormous amounts of recycling they undertake, especially cardboard!
 So as I walked the streets of Italy I decided that I would give some of this cardboard a new life."
 Check out Chase's latest endeavors with furniture design and recycled cardboard here.

 Ashley Weatherstone (BS 2009) earned her MFA at SCAD Atlanta and is now on the IIDA Georgia Chapter Board as the Social Media Leader.
 She works full time at VeenendaalCave in Atlanta as an interior designer.